viorel-anghel/ubuntu-autoinstall/README.md

 mkdir /srv/tftp/pxelinux.cfg
 ```

-The main configuration file for boot from network is `/srv/tftp/pxelinux.cfg/default`, copy it from this repo `pxelinux-default`.
+The main configuration file for boot from network is `/srv/tftp/pxelinux.cfg/default`, copy it from this repo [srv_tftp/pxelinux.cfg/default](srv_tftp/pxelinux.cfg/default) .

 Restart and status the tftp server.